IADesai/media-sentiment/README.md

 `public_sentiment_pipeline` - Extracts relevant information from Reddit pages, transforms it and loads it onto the database.
 `terraform` - Contains the code to setup/remove AWS resources effectively using Terraform.
 `setup.sql` - SQL file which sets up the database used within the pipelines.
-`.github/workflows` - Contains the workflows which run Pytest and Pylint for every pull request opened.
+`.github/workflows` - Contains the workflows which run `pytest` and `pylint` for every pull request opened with `main` as the target branch.

 ## Architecture Diagram